Honest comparison

 1. Export your Bakesy menu as a CSV (Settings → Export in Bakesy).

-2. Sign up for CottageOps — 30 days free, no credit-card friction beyond the trial.
+2. Sign up for CottageOps — free in 2026, no credit card required.

 3. Upload your CSV.
 The Bakesy CSV importer auto-detects column names; your menu lands in one click.